Leveraging Microcredentials in Higher Education to Learner Needs

 In the past few years, microcredentials and other forms of alternative credentialing have shifted from the shadows into higher education’s limelight.
 Increasingly, students of all ages are indicating their desire for a revamped postsecondary educational experience.

-When it comes to degree-directed programming, 58% of students say they enroll primarily to achieve career outcomes but 41% of recent graduates wind up underemployed.
+When it comes to degree-directed programming, 58% of students say they enroll primarily to achieve career outcomes, but 41% of recent graduates wind up underemployed.
 What’s more, students clearly tie their perception of the ROI of education to career impact.
 Of recent graduates, 72% of alumni who felt their schools offered strong career support said their student loans were worthwhile, but only 9% of alumni felt the same way after attending schools where they felt career connectivity was lacking.

 The writing is more than on the wall for higher education.
 It’s being projected into the sky through a Bat Signal!